-Jacqueline Millan joined the board in 2012 and currently serves as Chair of the Development Committee.
-She also serves on the Executive, Governance and the Education-Economic Opportunity Program Committees and the Thrive by 25 initiative Most recently, Jackie was Vice President, PepsiCo Foundation, and Senior Director, Corporate Contributions from 2000-2012.
+Jacqueline Millan joined the board in 2012 and currently serves as Board Secretary and Chair of the Education-Economic Opportunity committee and Vice-Chair of the Development Committee.
+She also serves on the Executive and Governance Committees, and Thrive by 25 Cabinet.
+Most recently, Jackie was Vice President, PepsiCo Foundation, and Senior Director, Corporate Contributions from 2000-2012.
 She oversaw PepsiCo Foundation’s development of and investment in groundbreaking multi-million dollar strategic initiatives in health, environment and education.

 Under Ms. Millan’s 30+ years of leadership and working with five different CEO’s, PepsiCo Foundation’s annual disbursements increased from under $1 million to $30 million, and international giving increased to over one-third of the total Foundation portfolio.

 She is a Smith College graduate and earned an MBA with honors from Pace University.
-She is Smith College Class President and chair of the Hospitality and Newcomers Committee at St. Stephen’s Church in Ridgefield, where she has lived for 39 years with her husband, Doug.
+She was Smith College Class President from 2012-17 and currently serves as Fund Team Coordinator for her class.
+She and her husband Doug have lived in Ridgefield for 44 years.

 Vincencia Adusei was born in Ghana and fluent in the Akan/Twi language.
 She joined the board in 2016 and is a member of the Education-Economic Opportunity Program Committee.
 Self-motivated and transformative leader who founded and manages highly successful, diverse small business enterprise that provides an array of services ranging from construction management and general contracting services to consulting services, and designing/ providing a web-based bid portal for agencies and construction businesses.
 Successfully coordinated or participated in almost 100 developments or construction projects totaling over $75 million.
 Provided invaluable consulting services to more than 500 small or startup businesses.
 Her leadership, organizational, background, and project management capabilities give her a unique combination of skills that will enable her to transform an organization or community as well as develop and implement a long-term, sustainable and strategic plan.